Import PostgreSQL

 Verify

-button on top of the terminal to paste the command line required to access the PostgreSQL database.
+PostgreSQLbutton at the top of the terminal to paste the connection command. - Press Enter to access the PostgreSQL shell.